List of Shameless (American TV series) characters: Lip Gallagher

 In season 7, Lip adjusts to sobriety and begins working as an intern at a sketchy tech company that is eventually shut down due to an FBI investigation.
 He then gets a job at Patsy's Pies working for Fiona.
 In this season, he becomes more contentious; Lip believes that because his internship can lead to a 6-figure income, that he is the one who should be the breadwinner of the family and that Fiona's job is not enough, which makes Fiona leave the house and vow to stop taking care of everyone else.
 He meets a girl named Sierra who also works at Patsy's, and they become friends with benefits, although the relationship eventually develops into something more.
 Youens tries to convince Lip to go back to college; Lip agrees to attend an appeals hearing, but is denied because of his previous actions.
 The rejection causes him to relapse into drinking and start a fight with Sierra's ex-boyfriend, causing Sierra to break up with Lip.
 He then goes on a few benders and ends up breaking into Helene's house whilst drunk; she proceeds to tell him to sort himself out and "move on".
 He leaves weeping.
 At the end of the season, Lip attends his mother's funeral and decides he wants to stop drinking and confesses to Sierra that he wants to go back to college.

 During season 8, he attends AA meetings and gets a job as a motorcycle mechanic.
 Lip is one of the few put off by his father's change but is pleased by him putting in the effort.
-He starts a fling with a coworker named Eddie; he later makes amends with Sierra and reconciles their relationship.
+He starts a fling with a coworker named Eddie (Levy Tran); he later makes amends with Sierra and reconciles their relationship.
 However, in the season finale, he tells her to make amends with her child's father and states that although he does love her, he is unsure how to, given that he was drunk the majority of their relationship.
-He takes in Eddie's niece, Xan, who is abandoned when Eddie skips town with a fling.
+He takes in Xan Galvez the daughter of Eddie's half sister, Mercy, who is left abandoned when Eddie skips town with a fling.
+Mercy comes back in s09e04, demanding Xan back which devolves into a screaming match with Lip accusing Mercy of using Xan to collect benefits and then abandoning Xan again.